Telecommunications (Interception and Access) Amendment (Data Retention) Act 2015

-The Abbott Government's decision to introduce a mandatory telecommunications data regime led to considerable community debate.
-It was supported by law enforcement and national security agencies, including the Australian Federal Police and ASIO, who argued telecommunications data is critical to criminal investigations and that it is only through legislation that they can be assured that it will be available.
+The Abbott government's decision to introduce a mandatory telecommunications data regime led to considerable community debate.

+Mandatory data retention was supported by law enforcement and national security agencies, including the Australian Federal Police and ASIO, who argued telecommunications data is critical to criminal investigations and that it is only through legislation that they can be assured that it will be available.
 The decision was opposed by a wide range of groups and individuals including journalists, human rights organisations and civil liberties groups.
 Their objections were made on a number of grounds, such as the consequences for journalism and journalistic practice, the non-proportionate and increasing encroachment of the privacy of Australia's population, and the effectiveness of the regime as a tool to combat crime.

 Questions over its cost and the consequences for the telecommunications industry, in particular small to medium-sized providers, have also been raised as arguments against mandatory data retention.
 TSPs and ISPs were given an 18-month grace period to improve their systems and establish processes to comply with the legislation.
 Telstra has indicated it will store data it retains within Australia, but other TSPs and ISPs are not obligated to do so under the law.